 The ESSE museum has special exhibits that rotate quarterly and a museum store with some beautiful bags from around the world for purchase.

 Browse the Clinton Presidential Library

-One of the perks of of having a president elected from your state is that when he leaves office, a presidential library, that holds just about everything from that presidential term, will be built somewhere in the state.
+One of the perks of of having a president elected from your state is that when he leaves office, a presidential library – that holds memorabilia from that presidential term, will be built somewhere in the state.

 The 42nd president of the United States and Arkansas native, William Jefferson Clinton’s library is in Little Rock.
-Visitors will will have a chance to see a replica of the oval office and items that were used to decorate the White House during the Clinton years.
-There’s family photos and even President Clinton’s famous sunglasses and saxophone are all on display.
+Besides learning more about the Clintons time in the White House, visitors will have a chance to see a replica of the oval office and items that were used to decorate the White House during those years.
+There’s also family photos and even President Clinton’s famous sunglasses and saxophone on display.

-The library also contains hundreds of wooden bookcases that contain in total, 4,536 blue boxes, archiving all the papers, notes and documents of the Clinton administration.
+The Clinton library is home hundreds of wooden bookcases that contain in total: 4,536 blue boxes, that archive all the papers, documents and notes of the Clinton administration.
 And that’s just a small percentage of all the items.

-After a tour, visit the Clinton Museum Store and grab a drink or a bite to eat at 42, the restaurant located on the ground floor of the Clinton Library.
+After a tour, visit the Clinton Museum Store and grab a drink or a bite to eat at 42, the restaurant located on the ground floor of the library.
 It has a beautiful view of the Arkansas River and the Clinton Presidential Park.

 Search For Little Rock Street Art

 In the last few years, Little Rock has exploded with murals and street art.
 Since the first time I visited in 2018, they’ve added many new murals around town.
 It’s fun to do a walking tour of all the locations.
 If you can’t actually make it to the city in person, Visit Little Rock has created a virtual tour you can do online.